drone/drone-plugin-index/content/oliver006/drone-gcf/index.md

 : name of the GCP project. if not present, the project of the service account will be used

 runtime
-: runtime of the functions to be deployed, defaults to `go111` if not present
+: runtime of the functions to be deployed.
+Can be specified once or one a per-fucntion basis.

 functions
 : list of functions to be deployed, each needs to at least provider a trigger but can also set `memory`, `runtime`, and `source`.